Track mileage automatically

 Maintenance = $500

-The total expenses equal $10,100.
-You would multiply this number by .50 (50%), the percentage of your business-related driving, to get the amount of the deduction.
+The total expenses are $10,100.
+To get the deduction amount, multiply this number by .50 (50%), the percentage of your business-related driving.

 10,100 * .50 = $5,050